Morphine Love Dion: Career

-On Drag Race, Morphine Love Dion was eliminated on the thirteenth episode ("Drag Race Vegas Live!
+Morphine competed on RuPaul’s Drag Race season 16 and was eliminated on the thirteenth episode ("Drag Race Vegas Live!
 Makeovers"), placing fifth overall.
+She auditioned six times before being cast on the show.
+Her entrance look on the first episode was a "dragged-up" version of Kali Uchis' outfit at the 2021 Variety Hitmakers Awards.
 On the fifteenth episode ("Lip Sync LaLaPaRuza Smackdown – Reunited"), she won a series of lip-syncs against other eliminated contestants, earning $50,000.
 She is the first regular season contestant and second overall from the Drag Race franchise to be crowned the "Queen of She Done Already Done Had Herses", after Raja Gemini on the seventh season of RuPaul's Drag Race All Stars.